ExFusion: Efficient Transformer Training via Multi-Experts Fusion: Discussion and Limitation

 \subsubsection{Comparison with Efficient MoE Training Methods}

-Compared to efficient MoE training approaches like RMoE~\cite{wu2022residual} and WEMoE~\cite{shen2025efficient}, ExFusion is distinguished by its zero-inference overhead.
-While RMoE and WEMoE reduce training costs, they still rely on sparse operations or dynamic routing during inference.
-ExFusion collapses all experts into a single dense network, producing a final model mathematically identical to a standard Transformer and eliminating deployment complexities associated with sparse models.
+When compared to efficient MoE training methods such as Residual Mixture of Experts (RMoE)~\cite{wu2022residual} and Weight-Ensembling MoE (WEMoE)~\cite{shen2025efficient}, ExFusion stands out due to its zero-inference overhead.
+RMoE reduces training costs by factorizing weights but still requires MoE models with sparse computation support.
+WEMoE merges fine-tuned models but retains a dynamic routing mechanism during inference.
+In contrast, ExFusion uses the multi-expert structure solely as a temporary training scaffold and collapses all experts into a single dense network after training.
+This results in a final model that is mathematically identical to a standard Transformer, eliminating the complexities associated with sparse operations or dynamic routing during deployment.